azat-co/state-js/README.md

 * Author of 14 books and over 20 online courses, taught over 500 engineers in-person and over 25,000 online (Udemy and Node University)
 * Likes FinTech, blockchain and his coffee :coffee: with coconut oil
-* Works as Capital One (in top 10 US banks) in Technology Fellows
+* Works as Capital One (in top 10 US banks) in Technology Fellows Program

 ---